 Different Groups to be included in assessment Possible positive or negative impact on group/s?
 Describe potential impact (positive effects and negative impacts or potential barriers) Action/s (including details of a full EIA to be completed if required/relevant) Note: Actions should be directly related to the potential impacts identified.

 Gender reassignment No

 Religion or Belief No

 Sexual Orientation No

 Child Poverty No

 Other groups relevant to this proposal No

-ive impacts identified across your service ar ce areas?
-Please explain what these might b · · ·
+Are any cumulative impacts identified across your service area from proposals in other departments OR from other service areas?
+Please explain what these might be

 Cumulative impacts (proposed changes elsewhere which might worsen impacts identified above)

-Music & Arts Budget Ref.
-EIA 6 Peter Chivers Briefly and simply explain what budget changes are proposed.
+riefly and simply explain what budget changes are proposed.
 The LA receive a grant from the government for music.
-This grant is to be reduced by £69k.
-On top of this grant the service receives additional funding from the council.
-It is proposed that in 2013/14 this funding is reduced by £53k as per the 2-year savings plan put forward last year.
-The risks include less capacity within the service to deliver on hub priorities, reduction in access to music services by children and young people and fees possibly unaffordable for some parents.
-These risks will need to be carefully managed by looking at service redesign and income generation.
-Highlight the main / most significant potential impacts which will need to be avoided removed, mitigated or Summary of impacts Potential reduction in C&YP accessing music opportunities impacting on the delivery of the Impacts identified on the following 'protected characteristics': Age What actions are proposed to remove/reduce/avoid potential negative impacts and increas impacts?
-Key actions to reduce Actions would include reviewing fees for tuition and music groups.
-Exploring new including fund raising and new traded models. potential income streams Briefly and simply explain what budget changes are proposed.
-The LA receive a grant from the government for music.
-This grant is to be reduced the service receives additional funding from the council.
-It is proposed that in 2013 £53k as per the 2-year savings plan put forward last year.
-The risks include less of deliver on hub priorities, reduction in access to music services by children and you unaffordable for some parents.
-These risks will need to be carefully managed by income generation.
-Highlight the main / most significant potential impacts which will need to be avoided Potential reduction in C&YP accessing music opportunities impacting on the delived Impacts identified on the following 'protected characteristics': Age What actions are proposed to remove/reduce/avoid potential negative impacting new proposed include reviewing fees for tuition and music groups.
-Exploring new proposed include reviewing fees for tuition and music groups.
+This grant is to be reduced a service receives additional funding from the council.
+It is proposed that in 2013 is as per the 2-year savings plan put forward last year.
+The risks include less calliver on hub priorities, reduction in access to music services by children and you /14 this funding is reduced by apacity within the service to ne LA receive a grant from the government for music.
+This grant is to be reduced e service receives additional funding from the council.
+It is proposed that in 2013 i3k as per the 2-year savings plan put forward last year.
+The risks include less caliver on hub priorities, reduction in access to music services by children and you /14 this funding is reduced by apacity within the service to e service receives additional funding from the council.
+It is proposed that in 2013 is saying as per the 2-year savings plan put forward last year.
+The risks include less calliver on hub priorities, reduction in access to music services by children and you /14 this funding is reduced by apacity within the service to affordable for some parents.
+These risks will need to be carefully managed by lo come generation. ghlight the main / most significant potential impacts which will need to be removed, mitigated or Potential reduction in C&YP accessing music opportunities impacting on the delivery of the hub business plan pacts identified on the following 'protected characteristics': Age hat actions are proposed to remove/reduce/avoid potential negative impac pacts? ts and increase positive ctions would include reviewing fees for tuition and music groups.
+Exploring new p cluding fund raising and new traded models. otential income streams h h cli ential reduction in C&YP accessing music opportunities impacting on the deliverance identified on the following 'protected characteristics': Age at actions are proposed to remove/reduce/avoid potential negative impactances? ons would include reviewing fees for tuition and music groups.
+Exploring new proposed to remove for tuition and music groups.